 The Four-Party Ecosystem

-Every credit card transaction passes through four parties:
+Every credit card transaction involves four key players:

 Issuer Revenue Model

 Interchange income — a percentage of each purchase, paid by the acquiring bank (and ultimately passed to the merchant).
-Interchange rates vary by card tier, merchant category, and network.
-Premium rewards cards carry higher interchange (~2–3%) to fund their rewards programs.
+In Vietnam, interchange rates are capped and regulated, typically around 0.8–1.1% for domestic Napas transactions and 1.5–2% for international network (Visa/Mastercard) transactions.
+Premium cards generally carry higher interchange to fund their rewards programs.

 Other income — co-brand partnership fees, balance transfer fees.